 - Support Your Team

-By implementing a process that aims to accomplish these goals, you are managing your projects effectively for success.
+By implementing a process that aims to accomplish all three of those goals, you are managing your projects effectively with a system that is built to ensure success.

 In order to make a process work properly, you’re going to need procedures that support that process.